Jack-Zimmerman/maldcoin-1.0/README.md

 # maldcoin-1.0
-  This time I am making MALDcoin in Node.js and implementing a http protocol in order to make setting up a server significantly easer.
+  MALDcoin implemented in Node.js with a GUI programmed with React.js, TailwindCSS, and Electron